marcovisentin/thrads-chatbot/README.md

   ```bash
    npm start
    ```
-If you want to obtain an API key, email us at contact@thrads.us and visit our website at thrads.us.
+If you want to obtain an API key, email us at contact@thrads.us and visit our website at https://thrads.us.
 We will soon launch our platform where developers can obtain their API keys, monitor monetization, and advertisers can set up their campaigns.